-To help you, I’ve created a checklist for the most important measurements you need when learning how to fit your clothes, it includes instructions on how to take your measurements and a table for your personal measurements too.
+To help you, I’ve created a checklist for the most important measurements you need when learning how to fit your clothes.
+The checklist includes instructions on how to take your measurements as well as a table for your personal measurements.

 - How to recognize a good fit

 How do you know when the fit is right?
 Is there a specific area that is more difficult to fit than the others?